matrix-org/matrix-appservice-node/README.md

 Services
 --------

-Services use ``controllers`` to perform something useful, such as integrating with a specific third-party API, or providing a core piece of functionality.
+Services use ``controllers`` to perform something useful, such as integrating with a specific third-party API, or providing a well-defined feature.
 For this example, we'll make a service which just logs messages.

 Create a ``service`` which can register itself with a ``controller``: